 Pancreatic cysts are pancreatic lesions containing liquid, and are most often discovered incidentally during abdominal CT scan (FR) or MRI (FR).
-Cysts are most often asymptomatic, but can also reveal themselves by compressing adjacent structures or by causing acute pancreatitis .
+Cysts are most often asymptomatic, but can also reveal themselves by compressing adjacent structures or by causing .

 Diagnosis and treatment of pancreatic cysts

 The management of pancreatic cysts varies depending on the type of cyst.
 In order to determine that, an MRI of the pancreas is carried out, associated if necessary by a puncture of the cyst.

 Amay be indicated depending on the type of cyst.
 Some pancreatic cysts only require regular follow-up.

 Pancreatic pseudocysts, also named «false cysts», are benign lesions containing pancreatic secretions.
 They appear four weeks or more after an episode of acute pancreatitis, and can regress or disappear spontaneously.